kyma-project/istio/docs/user/00-30-overview-istio-sidecars.md

-# Purpose and benefits of Istio sidecars
+# Purpose and Benefits of Istio Sidecars

-## Purpose of Istio sidecars
+## Purpose of Istio Sidecars

 By default, Istio installed by Kyma Istio Operator is configured with automatic [Istio proxy sidecar injection](https://istio.io/docs/setup/kubernetes/additional-setup/sidecar-injection/) disabled.
-This means that none of the Pods of your workloads (such as deployments and StatefulSets, except any workloads in the `kyma-system` Namespace) get their own sidecar proxy container running next to your application.
+This means that none of the Pods of your workloads (such as deployments and StatefulSets, except any workloads in the `kyma-system` namespace) get their own sidecar proxy container running next to your application.

-With an Istio sidecar, the resource becomes part of Istio Service Mesh, which brings the following benefits that would be complex to manage otherwise.
+With an Istio sidecar, the resource becomes part of the Istio service mesh, which brings the following benefits that would be complex to manage otherwise.

-## Secure communication
+## Secure Communication

 In Kyma's [default Istio configuration](./00-40-overview-istio-setup.md), [peer authentication](https://istio.io/latest/docs/concepts/security/#peer-authentication) is set to cluster-wide `STRICT` mode.
 This ensures that your workload only accepts [mutual TLS traffic](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/) where both client and server certificates are validated to ensure that all traffic is encrypted.
 This provides each service with a strong identity and a reliable system for managing keys and certificates.